Optimization of CNOT circuits on limited connectivity architecture: Size optimization on near-term quantum devices

-The first example is a staircase CNOT circuit (as shown in Fig.~\ref{fig:stairCNOT} (a)).
-The staircase CNOT circuit is a crucial part in the quantum circuits of error detection and correction~\cite{linke2017fault,lu2008experimental,salas2004effect}, simulation of quantum chemistry~\cite{tranter2018comparison,mccaskey2019quantum}, Hamiltonian simulation~\cite{gui2020term} and near-term variational algorithms~\cite{gokhale2019partial}.
-Here we simulate Algorithm \textbf{ROWCOL} for the particular staircase CNOT circuit in Fig. \ref{fig:stairCNOT} (a) under the topological constraint in Fig. \ref{fig:stairCNOT} (b).
-Fig. \ref{fig:OptimizedStair} gives a comparison of the optimized circuit between Algorithm \textbf{ROWCOL} and Algorithms in Refs. \cite{kissinger2019cnot,nash2019quantum}.
-The optimized size of Algorithm \textbf{ROWCOL} is 3, however, algorithms in Ref. \cite{kissinger2019cnot} and Ref. \cite{nash2019quantum} need $7$ and $15$ CNOT gates respectively.
+{We also give an example to show the advantage of our algorithm, which is a staircase CNOT circuit followed by a randomly generated SWAP circuit (as shown in Fig.~\ref{fig:stairCNOT} (a)) under the {limited connectivity architecture} in Fig. \ref{fig:stairCNOT} (b).
+Staircase CNOT and SWAP circuits both are crucial in the quantum circuit implementation of error detection and correction~\cite{linke2017fault,lu2008experimental,salas2004effect}, simulation of quantum chemistry~\cite{tranter2018comparison,mccaskey2019quantum}, Hamiltonian simulation~\cite{gui2020term} and near-term variational algorithms~\cite{gokhale2019partial}.
+Fig. \ref{fig:stairCNOTAndSwap} gives a comparison of the optimized circuit between Algorithm \textbf{ROWCOL} and Algorithm in Ref. \cite{nash2019quantum}.
+The non-trivial optimized CNOT size of Algorithm \textbf{ROWCOL} and Ref. \cite{nash2019quantum} are $10$ and $20$ respectively. }

-The second example is a SWAP circuit (as shown in Fig.~\ref{fig:stairCNOT} (b)), which is widely used in quantum circuit implementation of general unitaries.
-Fig. \ref{fig:OptimizedSWAP} gives the optimized circuits of Algorithm \textbf{ROWCOL} and algorithms in Ref. \cite{kissinger2019cnot,nash2019quantum} for the SWAP circuit in Fig.~\ref{fig:stairCNOT} (b) under the constrained graph in Fig.~\ref{fig:stairCNOT} (c).